Improving online FDR procedures via online analogs of e-closure and compound e-values: Improving e-value based procedures

 For example, $E_{\{2,3\}} = \gamma_1 E_2 + \gamma_2 E_3$.
 This e-collection is increasing: if we append indices larger than $\max S$, the existing summands stay unchanged and we only add nonnegative terms.
 As a result, we get the following constraint on $E_t$ for making a discovery at time $t$, i.e., for $R_{t - 1} \cup \{t\}$ to be in $\Ccal_t$:

-With this closure framework in place, we now begin our first construction: applying the above increasing e-collection to derive a procedure that strictly improves over e-LOND.
-Rearranging the above constraints yields the following test levels; we call the resulting procedure \emph{$\textCeLOND$ (closed e-LOND)}:
+With this closure framework in place, we now begin our first construction: applying the above increasing e-collection to derive a procedure that strictly improves over e-LOND. \begin{revblock} To see the resulting level, the constraints with $t\notin S$ are already implied by $R_{t-1}\in \Ccal_{t-1}$.
+For the constraints with $t\in S$, write $S=S'\cup\{t\}$ with $S'\subseteq [t-1]$ and solve the inequality

+for $E_t$.
+Taking the largest required lower bound over $S'$ yields the following test levels; we call the resulting procedure \emph{$\textCeLOND$ (closed e-LOND)}. \end{revblock}

-\begin{theorem} The $\textCeLOND$ procedure defined by the test levels in \eqref{eq:closed-elond-alpha} ensures SupFDR control at level $\delta$ under arbitrary dependence between e-values, and strictly improves over e-LOND when $\boldsymbol{\gamma}$ is nonincreasing. \end{theorem} The proof is deferred to \Cref{subsec:proof-closed-elond}.
+\begin{theorem} The $\textCeLOND$ procedure defined by the test levels in \eqref{eq:closed-elond-alpha} ensures SupFDR control at level $\delta$ under arbitrary dependence between e-values, and strictly improves over e-LOND when $\boldsymbol{\gamma}$ is nonincreasing. \end{theorem} \begin{revblock} \begin{proof} The preceding derivation gives the exact threshold required for $R_{t-1}\cup\{t\}$ to satisfy all closure constraints involving the new index $t$.
+The constraints not involving $t$ are already satisfied because $R_{t-1}\in\Ccal_{t-1}$.
+Thus, whenever $\CeLOND$ rejects at time $t$, we have $R_t=R_{t-1}\cup\{t\}\in\Ccal_t$; if it does not reject, then $R_t=R_{t-1}\in\Ccal_t$ by monotonicity of the closure constraints.
+By induction, $R_t\in\Ccal_t$ for all $t$, so SupFDR control follows from \Cref{fact: online supfdr e-closure}.